 - Bandwidth available for the agent to execute a backup job.

-- Retention period specifying for how long a snapshot is retained.
-After a backup job successfully completes, a snapshot of the virtual machine is created.
-Retention specifies the period for which a snapshot is retained.
+- Retention period specifying for how long a recovery point is retained.
+After a backup job successfully completes, a recovery point of the virtual machine is created.
+Retention specifies the period for which a recovery point is retained.

 If you are configuring your first virtual machine, you have to: